Holi0317/sms-library-api/README.md

 # Deploy
 Before deploy, check for the above environment variable section and get all variables ready.

-This app uses docker and swarm.
-Install [docker](https://www.docker.com/products/docker#/linux) before deploy.
+This app uses docker and docker-compose.
+Install [docker](https://www.docker.com/products/docker#/linux) and [docker-compose](https://docs.docker.com/compose/install/) before deploy.

 This app is split into 4 parts.
 They are
  - Backend - Node.js server for storing business logic